marufasumi/Pwskills_Assignment/README.md

 # Pwskills_Assignment
-This repository is for the submission of my pwsills assignment
+This repository is for the submission of my PwSkills assignment